Center for Corporate Climate Leadership

 Electronics: Flat Panel Display Manufacturing

-Fluorinated greenhouse gases (F-GHGs) are among the most potent and persistent greenhouse gases (GHGs) contributing to global climate change.
-These gases play a vital role in the manufacture of flat panel displays, namely liquid crystal display (LCD) panels that go into televisions, computer monitors, and many other display products.
-The overall climate impact of the millions of display products Americans use can be greatly reduced if suppliers of these components take steps to mitigate releases of these F-GHGs to the atmosphere.
-In late 2013, brands and retailers Wal-Mart, Dell, HP, Lenovo and Best Buy took an important step to encourage further F-GHG reductions among their LCD suppliers by proposing that suppliers 1) develop a standard method for measuring F-GHG emissions, 2) set new voluntary F-GHG emissions reduction goals with public timelines for demonstrating progress, and 3) develop annual progress reports.
-Suppliers are in the process of responding.
+Starting in late 2013, brands and retailers Wal-Mart, Dell, HP, Lenovo, Best Buy and Acer took an important step to encourage further F-GHG reductions among their LCD suppliers by asking suppliers to develop a standard method for measuring F-GHG emissions, set new voluntary F-GHG emissions reduction goals with public timelines for demonstrating progress, and develop annual progress reports.

 F-GHG Emissions Reduction Efforts: Flat Panel Display Suppliers

 The Supplier Profiles detail the efforts of large-area flat panel suppliers to reduce their F-GHG emissions in manufacturing across key areas.
 They cover mitigation measures and goals, the extent of reduction efforts (whether they include all processes and gases used), the extent to which abatement technologies are installed on newer fabs that manufacture large area panels, and public disclosure efforts.